Creating your personal website using Quarto

 .qmd

-file (New File > Quarto Document and save it to your project’s root directory) and add any content that you want to appear on that page.
-Here, I’m creating a new page called “All of my favorite resources!” and saved it to my root directory asresources.qmd
+file (from RStudio’s File pane, click Blank File > Quarto Document and save it to your project’s root directory) and add any necessary YAML options, along with any content that you want to appear on that page.
+Here, I’m creating a new page titled “All of my favorite resources!” and saved it to my root directory asresources.qmd

 _quarto.yml